kevind3v/brmailer/README.md

 ##### Bootstrap

-_To send email to just one recipient, add the destination email as a parameter in the bootstrap function.
-However, you can add it with the addAddress function or both together._
+_To send email to just one recipient, add the destination email as a parameter in the `bootstrap()` function.
+However, you can add it with the `addAddress()` function or both together._

-Para enviar e-mail para apenas um destinatário, adicione o e-mail de destino como parâmetro da função bootstrap.
-No entanto, você pode adicioná-lo com a função addAddress ou os ambos juntos.
+Para enviar e-mail para apenas um destinatário, adicione o e-mail de destino como parâmetro da função `bootstrap()`.
+No entanto, você pode adicioná-lo com a função `addAddress()` ou os ambos juntos.

 ```php
 <?php